chitwan6804/chitwan6804/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello!
-I’m [Chitwan], a passionate learner and developer specializing in machine learning, artificial intelligence, and web development.
+I’m Chitwan, a passionate learner and developer specializing in machine learning, artificial intelligence, and web development.
 I love exploring new technologies and working on innovative projects that solve real-world problems.

 ## Skills
 - **Programming Languages:** Python, JavaScript